Lab4US/gpu-short-course/2024-IUS-US-GPU.md

 - `demos/xxx` - demos/examples/use-cases ...

-_We look forward to meeting all of you at the course!_
+_We look forward to meeting ALL of you at the course!_

 <hr/>